DWork – Heidelberg Digitization Workflow

 The DWork concept aims to realise the guidelines provided by the Deutsche Forschungsgemeinschaft (DFG) and to develop an easy to operate and transparent user interface.

-The technical basis of the software consists of three modules:
+The technical basis of the software consists of the following modules:

 Software is programmed in PERL.
 Further software requirements are: